InnovationEnterprise/let-me-slide-that-for-you/README.md

 ```
 Right after that load slideme.js if you wish you can include your own videojs.js file (right before slideme.js).

-Include css files video-js.css and slidemecss.css are mandatory if you would like to have ads add ads/slidemeads.css.

 Then call slideMeJs()

 json version